Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ```

 Now the `/data` directory in the container is bind mounted to the `/data`
-directory on the host system and we can see it's contents.
+directory on the host system and we can see its contents.

 Now what about our earlier example in which we used a runscript to run a our
 container as though it were an executable?
 The `singularity run` command